jvta/AzureVM/README.md

 }
 ```
 If you do not need any data disks simply set the Boolean parameter boolAddDataDisks to false.

+### Tags
+6 tags are provided in the parameter file which are converted to an array in the azuredeploy file variables.
+Ideally tags should be provided or not based on inputs to the parameter file and passed accordingly to the linked templates, however it was not feasible to provide an array object as input like with objDataDisks as above and convert this into an array object the tags field could consume.
+Subsequently, either use the individual named tags provided or clone your own copy of this project to provide more suitable tags for your environment.
+Included tags are:
+* CostCentre     (provide your preferred cost centre or department code for tracking or recharge purposes)
+* Application    (a descriptive name of the application or purpose of this resource collection e.g. AD)
+* ProvisionedBy  (the person or account used to provision this resource)
+* ProvisionDate  (the date or time of provision - in your preferred format)
+* ITOwner        (who is responsible for the resource)
+* Environment    (e.g. Test, Prod)

 ## VM Extensions
 The VM provision templates also permit optional VM extensions such as BGInfo, AD domain join or a PowerShell DSC extension.
 Simply set Boolean parameters e.g. boolUseDomainJoinExtension or boolUseGenericDSCExtension to 'false' if you do not wish to use these.
 Alternatively, review the parameters required by each extension below and edit your copy of the templates to suit.